danboid/PPPwnUI/README.md

 # PPPwnUI
-PPPwnUI is a program made in Python that adds an UI to the exploit [PPPwn](https://github.com/TheOfficialFloW/PPPwn/) created by [TheFlow](https://github.com/TheOfficialFloW/).
+PPPwnUI is a Python/TK GUI for installing the GoldHen homebrew tool for the PS4 [PPPwn](https://github.com/TheOfficialFloW/PPPwn/) created by [TheFlow](https://github.com/TheOfficialFloW/).

+goldhen enables you to install homebrew PS4 software onto the PS4's hard drive and copy files to and from it via FTP amongst other handy features.

+## Hardware requirements

+PPPwn UI requires an ethernet port and cable to connect your computer to the PS4.

+You must be running PS4 firmware v11.00.
+Unfortunately this exploit does not curently work under later firmware revisions.

 ## Installation :